 Faking illness doesn’t always work especially at home.
 Most home invaders don’t care about your welfare anyway.
 Faking illness might work in public or while being transported or while fighting off molesters but don’t count on it as the only choice.

 You must decide in advance which technique to use depending on your acting skills.

 Home Invasion Survival: What Not to Do

-- Don’t ever try to pull a weapon on an armed perpetrator who has you covered with a handgun unless you feel it’s your last chance.
+- Don’t ever try to pull a weapon on an armed perpetrator who have you covered with a handgun unless you feel it’s your last chance.

 - Don’t ever agree to be transported somewhere else like an ATM machine or other location unless you feel it’s a life or death decision.
 The second crime scene is almost always more violent than in your home.

-- If you have a choice, never agree to be tied-up, handcuffed, or be placed in the trunk of a car because it takes away most of your self-defense options.
+- If you have a choice, never agree to be tied up, handcuffed, or placed in the trunk of a car because it takes away most of your self-defense options.

 - Don’t ever follow an intruder once they leave your home.
 Leave that for the police.

 Don’t fight over property loss, it can be replaced…your life cannot.

 Download the 115-page eBook written by Security Expert Chris E. McGoey